Skip to content

 Manage all your flow bins from a single view.
 Add, edit, or delete MinMax configurations easily.

-1. Verify Bin Flow is enabled
+1. Verify MinMax Bins is enabled

-Bin Flow is only available if it’s enabled in warehouse preferences.
+MinMax Bins is only available if it’s enabled in warehouse preferences.
 If you don’t see the option, contact the administrator.

-2. Navigate to Bin Flow
+2. Navigate to MinMax Bins

 3. Explore the view